epochx/pytorch-nlp-tutorial/README.md

 A simple batch-wise NLP tutorial using Pytorch.

-## enviroment

-A small collection of utilities to more comfortably develop on remote GPU-powered machines.

 ## logistic-regression

 We run a logistic regression over the MNIST dataset for image classification to learn the basics about Pytorch.